timothycdc/EIE-Notes/ELEC60002_SSPI/README.md

 # ELEC60002 Statistical Signal Processing and Inference

-Work in progress up to Lecture 3, more to come.
+Work in progress up to Lecture 3 + LSE, more to come.

 Foreword from my notes: